The Rise of Halal Carriers

 technology airport airplane plane aircraft jet vehicle airline aviation airliner emirates airbus schiphol boeing takeoff air force jet aircraft airbus a330 boeing 777 boeing 747 boeing 767 airbus a380 air travel atmosphere of earth wide body aircraft aerospace engineering

-As for the non-Muslim carriers in this respective, the offering of the Halal meal is based on special food labels known as MOML or Muslim meal, one of the 21 special food codes in IATA standards.
+As for any non-Muslim carriers, the offering of Halal meals is based on special food labels known as MOML (Muslim meal), one of the 21 special food codes in the IATA standards.
+Passengers may request this meal through the airline’s call center up to 72 hours before the scheduled flight.
 Apart from the in-flight services, food and beverages are also offered to the front-end passengers at the airport lounges.

-This scenario requires experienced Halal auditors and training to ensure all Halal preparation is done according to the Islamic principles by the in-flight caterers.
-There is also a need for enforcement on the supply chain in which Halal ingredients are delivered by small numbers of leading suppliers and manufacturers in regions where Muslims are considered a minority, such as Europe, North America, South America, North-East Asia and Central and South Africa.
+Back to the segregation process, this scenario requires experienced Halal auditors and training to ensure that in-flight caterers prepare all Halal food in accordance with Islamic principles.
+There is also a need for enforcement on the supply chain in which Halal ingredients are delivered by a small number of leading suppliers and manufacturers in regions where Muslims are considered a minority, such as Europe, North America, South America, North-East Asia and Central and South Africa.

 —-

-The battlefront of these MENA giants will definitely change the Halal supply-chain and the eco-system landscape in years to come – Author
+The battlefront of these GULF giants will definitely change the Halal supply-chain and the eco-system landscape in years to come – Author